MatthewJohn/jmon/README.md

 '
 ```

-After submitting new checks, new checks are scheduled every 2 minutes.
+After submitting new checks, new checks are scheduled every 30 seconds.

 Goto http://localhost:5000 to view dashboard